BhaskarGpta/Mental-Health-Chatbot/README.md

 # Mental Health Chatbot

-This project focuses on emotion classification using various machine learning techniques to support a mental health chatbot.
+This project focuses on emotion classification using various machine learning techniques and to support a mental health chatbot in generating responses catered towards specific needs

 ## Table of Contents